SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

 $hubSiteName = "My Hub Site"
 Get-PnPHubSite | Where-Object { $_.Title -eq $hubSiteName }
 ```
-This returns information about the current site's Hub Site.
+This returns information about the Hub Site named $hubSiteName.
 The hubSiteId is returned as the SiteId.

 ```json
 {